Digital Health Procurement Guidelines

 They aim to ensure:

-Improving interoperability across systems improves the availability of consistent, accurate data that is easily accessed by clinicians when they need it.
-This is one of the key elements to improving the care that the Australian healthcare sector provides.
+Improving interoperability across systems improves the availability of consistent, accurate health information that is easily accessed by clinicians when they need it.
+This is one of the key elements to making the Australian healthcare system more connected.

 Defining a clear set of standards and requirements helps the sector achieve enhanced levels of consistency and capability for technology solutions that better support patients, consumers and clinicians.